 Economic Musings: – David Schawel looks at the fixed income markets going forward into 2013 – Thinks the run in high yield is over, likes leveraged loans instead, not likely to see a dramatic rise in US Treasuries, likes agency derivatives, hates mortgage REITs.

-CNN Money: – Why aren’t big banks issuing more long-term debt? – Many banks are thinking more about maximizing short-term profits than about building a stable base of funding that will protect them when interest rates inevitably rise again.
+Fortune: – Why aren’t big banks issuing more long-term debt? – Many banks are thinking more about maximizing short-term profits than about building a stable base of funding that will protect them when interest rates inevitably rise again.

 FA: Morningstar launches municipal bond ratings – Morningstar Inc. has added analyst reports on 1 million bonds issued by states, municipalities and other public entities to its research database.

 CNBC: 4 reasons Bank of America analysts like the 2 year Treasury – Including the end of unlimited FDIC insurance on 1.6 trillion at the end of this year and the end of operation twist.